-Suzanne Smith, CelloChanWoods Founder and Director, has performed and taught for over 30 years.
-During that time she has developed a philosophy of teaching that includes the whole person in ways that help ignite the creative process and instill confidence in her students.
+CCW Founder and Director Suzanne Smith has performed and taught for over 30 years.
+During that time she has developed a philosophy of teaching that includes the whole person in ways that help ignite the creative process, improve technical development, and instill confidence in her students.
 A pursuit of excellence at CCW takes place in this context.
-Over the last seven years, many cellists have left CelloChanWoods with a new clarity about their personal, cellistic, and artistic goals.
-A highly supportive community of musicians makes it all the more possible.
+Cellists leave CelloChanWoods with a new clarity about their personal, technical, and artistic goals.
+A highly supportive community of musicians makes this possible.
+A serious ZEN practitioner, her teaching has been directly, and positively, impacted by her study of Zen, or Ch’an, Buddhism for the past 30 years.
+Ch’an, in the name cellochan or CelloChanWoods, means Zen or to “see deeply.”
+Though Buddhism as a religion is not studied here per se, many of the ideas directly relating to acquiring powerful focus, mind/body unification, and open awareness are taught.
+Centering meditation and "relaxation in action" classes students locate tension and blocks in their playing.

 Janos Starker "You have to have confidence before you put your hands on the instrument".